The beginning of spring means it is time to make your Easter Tree or Påskris – a popular tradition in Sweden.

-Despite the colorful twigs and decorations, the origin story is not so cheerful.
+Despite the colorful twigs and decorations, the origin story is not as cheerful.
 In the 1600s Swedes took sticks and beat each other with them on Good Friday to commemorate the suffering of Jesus.
 In the 1800s and 1900s, they decided to stop hitting each other and started to decorate the twigs and they became a symbolic decoration for Easter.

 It’s been suggested that the feather twigs represent the palm leaves that were placed on the ground for Jesus’ donkey to walk on in his triumphant return to Jerusalem celebrated on Palm Sunday.
 Since there are as many palm trees in Sweden as there are in Minnesota (outdoor palm trees to be precise), this was the best they could do to imitate this tradition.

 Some Swedes say the Easter Tree symbolizes the sweeping away of winter.
 The twigs represent a broom and the feathers get caught in the broom as we sweep.

 But since Easter Feathers really don’t look much like palm leaves there may be a couple other reasons for their use (that we are making up right now):